ericvegax/CraftSync/README.md

 # CraftSync
-A back-end for your Minecraft Server written in TypeScript
+A back-end for your Minecraft Server written in TypeScript.

+## Description
+<p>CraftSync does all the database heavy-lifting behind the scenes so that your Minecraft Server can run smoothly.</p>

-## Compatible Databases
+## Compatible Databases (More Coming Soon)
 - Postgres

 ## Setup